ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-data/index.md

 ## Next Up

-Continue to the next section to learn about the: [Tooltips](/sparklines-tooltips/).
+Continue to the next section to learn about the: [Axis Types](/sparklines-axis-types/).